junaid-h0ssain/healthweb/README.md

 php -S localhost:8000
 ```

-Then open http://localhost:8000/home.php (or http://localhost:8000) in your browser.
+Then open http://localhost:8000/index.php (or http://localhost:8000) in your browser.

 If you use XAMPP/WAMP, place the project folder inside your webroot (`C:/xampp/htdocs/healthweb`) and start Apache.

 ## Project structure (high level)

-- `home.php` — Landing page.
+- `index.php` — Landing page.
 - `login.php` — Login form (no external auth configured by default).
 - `profile.php` — User profile page.
 - `find_doctors.php` — Search/lookup for doctors.